 - The abasic site is detected by another enzyme, apurinic/apyrimidinic endonuclease 1 (APE1), which cleaves the DNA backbone at the 5’ end of the abasic site (i.e., cleaves the phosphodiester bond).

 - At this point, DNA polymerase I uses its 5’ to 3’ exonuclease activity to remove the nucleotide (i.e., the deoxyribose sugar and phosphate group) at the abasic site.
 DNA polymerase I then uses its DNA synthesis activity to replace the removed nucleotide with the correct nucleotide.

 - DNA ligase seals the gap in the newly synthesized DNA.

-Note that there are similar pathways to repair other unconventional nitrogenous bases that are sometimes found in DNA (e.g. to remove hypoxanthine that forms spontaneously from adenine).
+Note that there are similar pathways to repair other unconventional nitrogenous bases that are sometimes found in DNA (e.g. to remove the nitrogenous base hypoxanthine (H) that forms spontaneously from adenine).

 - What is an abasic site?

 - Explain the function of UNG, APE1, DNA polymerase I, and DNA ligase in base excision repair.